swirlai/swirl-search/docs/Admin-Guide.md

     * Then, repeat this process

 {: .warning }
-Don't forget to [create a Swirl Super User](#creating-a-swirl-super-user) after flushing the database!
+Don't forget to [create a SWIRL Super User](#creating-a-swirl-super-user) after flushing the database!

 # Configuring Django